douglasdcm/tdd_detroid/README.md

-# Control of grades of college students
+# College Manager: Control the grades of students

 ## Introduction
 The application simulates the control of students' grades at a university.
 Check at the end the specification of the application:

-# How to use it
+# How start the UI

-## Option 1: docker-compose
+## docker-compose
 Run the commnands and access "http://localhost:5000"
 ```
 chmod +x utils/build_container.sh